Course syllabus Public Policy Analysis, Reading Course

 Course content and structure

-The reading course offers students in-depth knowledge of theoretical tools used in studies of policy processes.
+The reading course offers the student in-depth knowledge of theoretical tools used in studies of policy processes.
 The course provides an understanding of some academic discourses that have driven the development of knowledge about decision theory, policy-making and contemporary research in the fields of policy analysis and public administration.
 The course covers a number of research themes in the field of knowledge, such as agenda-setting, advocacy coalitions and policy-oriented learning.
 The relationship between crisis and policy change is of particular interest.

 Type of Instruction